eshaz/wasm-audio-decoders/README.md

 </script>
 ```

-After instantiating `OpusDecoder`, `decode()` should be called repeatedly until you're done reading the stream.
+After instantiating `OggOpusDecoder`, `decode()` should be called repeatedly until you're done reading the stream.
 You __must__ start decoding from the beginning of the file.
 Otherwise, a valid Ogg Opus file will not be discovered by `libopusfile` for decoding.  `decoder.ready` is a Promise that resolves once the underlying WebAssembly module is fetched from the network and instantiated, so ensure you always wait for it to resolve.  `free()` should be called when done decoding, when `decode()` throws an error, or if you wish to "reset" the decoder and begin decoding a new file with the same instance.  `free()` releases the allocated Wasm memory.

 #### Performance
-`OpusDecoder` is highly optimized and is sometimes faster than the native Opus decoding ability of the browser.
+`OggOpusDecoder` is highly optimized and is sometimes faster than the native Opus decoding ability of the browser.
 To avoid any blocking operations on your main thread, you can run this in a Web Worker to keep CPU decoding computations on a separate browser thread.

 When decoding in batches where latency is not a concern, use the `onDecodeAll` callback which is called when all data that has been passed into `decode` has been decoded.